 2. At Task Manager window, select the Startup tab.

 3. Now review all the startup applications and disable those that you do not want to run at startup. (e.g. skype, utorrent, etc.)

 5. Restart your computer. *

-* Note: If you are facing problems after the restart, run the CCleaner again and enable the disabled startup program(s).
+* Note: If you are facing problems after the restart, open again the Task Manager and enable the disabled startup program(s).